renovatebot/renovate/docs/usage/configuration-options.md

 }
 ```

-If you want to approve a _specific_ package, set `dependencyDashboardApproval` to `true` within a `packageRules` array where you have defined a specific package.
+If you want to approve a _specific_ package, set `dependencyDashboardApproval` to `true` within a `packageRules` entry where you have defined a specific package.

 ```json
 {